wuyongzheng/gimgtools/README.txt

 * gimgunlock: Unlock a locked map so that it can be used on ALL devices.
 There is no need to specify your device ID or map keys.
-It works by decrypting the TRE section.
-The decrypting key is the same for all maps.
+It works by decrypting the TRE sections, since the encryption key is also stored in the maps!
+  Usage: gimgunlock map.img
   If you like Garmin, please buy their map!
-  Usage: gimgunlock map.img
 * gimgxor: Some maps have been scrambled by a trival XOR algorithm.
 They do not work with other gimg* tools.
 You can use gimgxor to unscramble them.
   Usage: gimgxor map.img